SteveJM/Bash-Intro/README.md

 # Bash Intro

 An introduction to using the Bash Command line with beginner exercises.
-This is aimed at Raspberry Pi Users, although it should ber useful anyone starting out with "bash".
+This is aimed at Raspberry Pi Users, although it should be useful anyone starting out with "bash".

 ## Contents